neurobagel/bagel-cli/README.md

 ```bash
 docker run --rm --volume=$PWD:$PWD -w $PWD bagel <CLI command here>
 ```
 In the above command, `--volume=$PWD:$PWD -w $PWD` mounts your current working directory (containing all inputs for the CLI) at the same path inside the container, and also sets the _container's_ working directory to the mounted path (so it matches your location on your host machine).
-This allows you to pass paths to the containerized CLI which are composed the same way as on your local machine (and both absolute paths and relative top-down paths from your working directory will work!).
+This allows you to pass paths to the containerized CLI which are composed the same way as on your local machine.
+(And both absolute paths and relative top-down paths from your working directory will work!)

 ### Example:
 If your data live in `/home/data/Dataset1`: